Muhammad Mamdani, PharmD, MA, MPH

 Mjaye Mazwi, MBChB, MD

 Email • Tel: 416-813-7654 x 202764 • Website

 Research interests: Translational physiology, Systems engineering, Critical care, Physiological modelling, Patient monitoring

-Affiliations: Staff Physician, Director of Translational Engineering, Hospital for Sick Children; Project Investigator, Translational Medicine, Research Institute; Assistant Professor, Pediatrics, University of Toronto
+Affiliations: Staff Physician, Director of Translational Engineering, Hospital for Sick Children; Project Investigator, Translational Medicine, Research Institute; Associate Professor, Faculty of Medicine and Faculty of Laboratory Medicine and Pathobiology, University of Toronto

 Dr. Mazwi completed Cardiology and Critical Care fellowships at Children’s Hospital in Boston, Harvard Medical School.
 His clinical appointments are as a Staff Physician in Cardiology and Critical Care Medicine at the Hospital for Sick Children.
 His research roles include the William G. Williams Directorship in Cardiac Analytics and co-leading the AIM (Artificial Intelligence in Medicine) Initiative.
 He also directs the Clinical Translational Engineering Program in Critical Care that aims to create translational technical infrastructures that drive gains in clinician inference and patient outcomes.
 Dr. Mazwi is a founding member of the Laussenlabs (www.laussenlab.ca) research group at the Hospital for Sick Children, an Investigator in Translational Medicine at The Sickkids Research Institute and an Assistant Professor at the University of Toronto.